 In the Name of the Father and of the +Son and of the Holy Ghost.
 Amen.

-Turn from your evil ways and turn toward God.
-Don’t cry for justice.
-Don’t seek fairness.
-Cry, instead, to the God of patience and comfort, for mercy.
-Learn again to fear the Name of the Lord.
-Learn to admit that His ways are not your ways, or His thoughts your thoughts.
-Submit to the reality that He is God, that He is not impressed with you and owes you nothing.
-And in the submission, find peace.
-For the Sun of Righteousness has arisen in Bethlehem and has gone to Jerusalem to procure your salvation.
+But do not despair.
+Lift up your heads.
+The Sun of Righteousness has arisen in Bethlehem and has gone to Jerusalem to procure your salvation.
 He has come with healing in His wings.
 He has come in mercy.
-He does this not because of who you are, but because of who He is.
-He is love.
-He loves to love you.
-The tomb is open.
-Death has lost its sting.
+He does this not because of who you are, but because of who He is and what He has done.
+He has conquered death by submitting to it.
+He has given Himself as a ransom for the guilty.
+He has been lifted up in the Sacrifice that reconciles men to His Father.
+The tomb is open!
+The grave has lost its sting.
 Rejoice, O Christian, it is your redemption that draws near!
-There in the manger, on the cross, find honor.
-In the objective, historical reality of God in the Flesh, laid in the manger, nailed to the cross, alive form the grave, find joy and peace that lasts.
+There in the manger, on the cross, find honor and comfort that lasts beyond the morrow.
+In the objective, historical reality of God in the Flesh, laid in the manger, nailed to the cross, alive from the grave, find joy and peace which lasts.
 And soon that great and dreadful Day shall be upon us.
 And what a glorious day it will be!
-Finally, the Lord will relieve you not only from the chaos and suffering of this world, caused by the sin of others, but also from sins’s sharpest pain, your own selfish stupidity, your own vain posturing, and your own shameful, hurtful behavior.
+Finally, the Lord will relieve you not only from the chaos and suffering of this world, caused by the sins of others.
+But He will also relieve you from sin’s sharpest pain: your own selfish stupidity, your own shameful, hurtful behavior.
 No longer will you hurt those you love and yourself with your sin.
-God has honored you by becoming one of us!
-He has not left you to your shame.
-He has rescued you.
-In Him you are free.
+God, who does all things well, will make all things right.
+He will not abandon you.
+This world is not all there is.
+Judgment is coming.

-And so we shall stand, in the coming storm of Judgment, by Grace.
-Jesus Christ is our Shield, our Fortress.
-He makes us strong.
+And you shall stand and not be broken.
+You will not be tossed about.
+You shall stand in the coming Storm by Grace.
+Jesus Christ, Himself, is your Shield, your Fortress, your Protector and Defender.
+He makes you strong.
 In Him the storm is a gentle summer breeze, pleasant and refreshing.
-His blood has washed us clean, purified our hearts and minds, removed our past.
+His blood has washed you clean, purified your heart and mind, removed your past.
 There is no shame, no regret, no guilt, no sorrow.
-His works, His deeds, His perfection, and His honor stand in our stead, as our holy substitute.
-The requirements of the Law are fulfilled in and for you.
+His works, His deeds, His perfection, His life and His death stand in your stead, as your holy substitute.
+The requirements of the Law are fulfilled in, and for, you.
 You are forgiven.
-If you don’t get under this umbrella, if you try to weather the storm on your own, to tough it out, you will wind up destroyed.
-Be broken on the Stone the builders rejected and He will put you back together again.
+Get under this umbrella.
+For if you try to weather the storm on your own, to tough it out, or if you seek shelter anywhere else, you will wind up destroyed.
+Now is the hour of salvation.

 In +Jesus Name.
 Amen.